America’s Best Summer Solstice Celebrations

 Hours: 12 p.m. to 12 a.m., Midnight Sun Baseball Game at 10:30 p.m.

 Of all the popular summer solstice celebrations in the U.S., the Fairbanks festival may be the most unusual.
 Although there are other solstice events across Alaska, such as in Anchorage, Fairbanks is slightly different.
-For example, Anchorage, the state’s largest city gets 22 hours of daylight on the summer solstice.
-Even though 22 hours daylight is impressive, Fairbanks gives you a full 24 hours of daylight!
+For example, Anchorage, the state’s largest city, gets 22 hours of daylight on the summer solstice.
+Even though 22 hours of daylight is impressive, Fairbanks gives you 24 hours!
 In observance of this phenomenon, downtown Fairbanks hosts the 12-hour Midnight Sun Festival.
-With 10,000 to 18,000 people attending, this festival is the largest single day event in Alaska.
+With 10,000 to 18,000 people attending, this festival is Alaska’s largest single-day event.
 In addition to the festival featuring live music and food is the Midnight Sun Baseball Game.
 Held for over 100 years, this ballgame is among America’s top baseball events for fans.
 Coinciding with these events is the 40th Midnight Sun Run at 10 p.m.

 Santa Barbara Summer Solstice Celebration